 What does the error message API Disabled mean?

-It means that the service for which you receive the error message is not activated or unlicensed in Microsoft 365.
+This error message means Microsoft 365 has not activated or licensed the service you are trying to use.
 Typically, the affected services are OneDrive and SharePoint but can happen for the other services such as Mail, Contacts and Calendars.
 In order to fix it, please assign a license to the users in Microsoft 365 and log in to the affected service to activate it.

 2. Backup Configuration